smutt/rssac002-web-api/README.md

 `totals` defaults to `null`.

 #### divisor
-`divisor` may be set to an integer greater than zero and divisible by 10.
+`divisor` may be set to 1, or an integer greater than 1 and divisible by 10.
 All values returned are divided by `divisor`.
 This can be useful when dealing very large values.